wikiknights/cs-materials/src/index.md

+---
-# Supplementary Computer Science Materials
+title: Supplementary Computer Science Materials
+---

 These materials were developed by [Wiki Knights](https://wikiknights.com), a student organization at the University of Central Florida.